FoodStandardsAgency/fsa-pattern-library-source/README.md

 * `yarn build` to build compiled js and css assets.
 (This runs automatically on push and updates https://github.com/FoodStandardsAgency/fsa-pattern-library-assets)

 ## Running locally
-If we want to use Storybook with the main site locally, run `make local`.
-Make sure to keep both react & main site repo under ``~/Sites/`` directory.
+If you want to use Storybook with the main site locally, copy `.env.local` into `.env` and change the DRUPAL_PATTERN_LIBRARY_URL to the location of the pattern library folder in your Drupal project.

+Then run `make local` to build locally.
 ```
 make local
 ```